Must Have Supplies For Seed Starting

-2. Seedling Trays with Clear Dome Lid
+2. Seed Starting Trays with Clear Dome Lid

 3. Heat Mat and Thermometer

-Utilizing a seedling heat mat and attached thermometer will greatly improve your germination rate.
+Utilizing a seed starting heat mat and attached thermometer will greatly improve your germination rate.
 It’s not a big investment in terms of money.
 It does take up a bit of space, but this heat mat and thermometer set require less than 3 square feet of space and costs under $30.

 My favorite place to get seeds is my garden.
 Seed saving is an excellent way to cultivate varieties that will perform best in your garden.

 Don’t worry about having cute labels at this point, just make sure you have something to note what you planted.
-I like these plain white labels in packs of 1000 for under $7.
+I like these plain white labels in packs of 100 for under $7.